 Hello!
 My name is Ed Palm.
 Welcome to my site.
 By avocation, I am a photographer and writer.
 By vocation, I am a retired U.S. Marine major turned academic.
 Since retiring from the Corps in 1993, I have been a professor, a department head, and a dean.
-My last academic position was teaching full-time online for Strayer University, I am now retired, although I do still write a weekly column for our local paper, the Kitsap Sun (Bremerton, WA).
+My last academic position was teaching full-time online for Strayer University, I am now retired, although I do still write a weekly column for the Kitsap Sun (Bremerton, WA), and I contribute photographs to a stock agency..

 A long time ago, I served as an enlisted Marine with the Marine Corps' Combined Action Program (CAP) in Vietnam, an experience I documented with my camera and about which I have written extensively.
 I started this site to share some of my photographs, my "Palm-Prints," of that experience and of my trip back to Vietnam in June 2002 to find my old CAP village.